Atoms meet symbols: Introduction

 \begin{Mcorollary}[=Corollary \ref{cor:Kuznetsov}] Let $X$ be a singular cubic threefold with four ordinary double points.
 Assume that $\mathcal S_4$ acts on $X$ exchanging these ordinary double points.
 Then $X$ is not birationally equivalent to $\mathbb P^3$ with \emph{any} $\mathcal S_4$-linearizable action. \end{Mcorollary}

+Y. Tschinkel pointed out to us that Theorem \ref{Mthm:X(1,1,1,1)-withZ_2} and Corollaries \ref{cor:general}, \ref{cor:Kuznetsov-Intro} answer affirmatively the conjecture presented on p.
+3 in \cite[Case $s=4,~d=p=0$]{cheltsov2024equivariant}.
+Namely, \begin{Mtheorem} Let $X$ be a singular cubic threefold with four ordinary double points and a $G$-action.
+Assume that $\mathrm{rk}\mathsf{Cl}(X)=1$ where $\mathsf{Cl}(X)$ stands to the divisor class group of $X$.
+Then the $G$-action is non-linearizable if the $G$-action is transitive on the double points. \end{Mtheorem}

-In another direction, we investigated ``stable $G$-equivariant birationality'' regarding products with $\mathbb P^1$.
+In another direction, we investigate ``stable $G$-equivariant birationality'' regarding products with $\mathbb P^1$.
 Meaning, if one knows that a $G$-variety $X$ is non-$G$-equivariantly birational to some projective space with any linearizable action, we could ask whether $X\times \mathbb P^1$ is $ G$-equivariantly birational to some projective space with a linearizable $G$-action.
-We have \begin{Mtheorem}[=Example \ref{ex:cubic-surface}] Let $X$ be a smooth cubic surface with a finite group $G$ action by regular automorphisms.
-Assume that $ \mathrm{rank}~\mathrm{Pic}^{G}(X)=1$, where $\mathrm{Pic}^G(X)$ denotes the equivariant Picard group\footnote{for a scheme $X$ with a group action $G$, $\mathrm{Pic}^G(X)$ is the group of isomorphism classes of $G$-linearized line bundles on $X$.}.
+We have (compare with Proposition 2.1 in \cite[p.
+229]{Tschinkel-Yang}) \begin{Mtheorem}[=Example \ref{ex:cubic-surface}] Let $X$ be a smooth cubic surface with a finite group $G$ action by regular automorphisms.
+Assume that $ \mathrm{rank}~(\mathrm{Pic}(X))^{G}=1$.
 Then $X$ is not $G$-equivariantly birational to $\mathbb P^2$ with any $G$-linearizable action.
 Moreover, $X\times \mathbb P^1$ with the trivial $G$-action on the second factor is not $G$-equivariantly birational to $\mathbb P^3$ with any $G$-linearizable action. \end{Mtheorem}